pingcap/docs/sql-statements/sql-statement-explain-analyze.md

 ## EXPLAIN ANALYZE output format

-Different from `EXPLAIN`, `EXPLAIN ANALYZE` executes the corresponding SQL statement, record its runtime information, and return the information together with the execution plan.
+Different from `EXPLAIN`, `EXPLAIN ANALYZE` executes the corresponding SQL statement, records its runtime information, and returns the information together with the execution plan.
 Therefore, you can regard `EXPLAIN ANALYZE` as an extension of the `EXPLAIN` statement.
-Compared to `EXPLAIN`, the return results of `EXPLAIN ANALYZE` include columns information such as `actRows`, `execution info`, `memory` and `disk`.
+Compared to `EXPLAIN`, the return results of `EXPLAIN ANALYZE` include columns of information such as `actRows`, `execution info`, `memory`, and `disk`.
 The details of these columns are shown as follows:

 | attribute name          | description |
 |:----------------|:---------------------------------|